How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison: Methods

 \subsection{Sampling and Data Collection}

-We analyzed the 20,000 most-edited English-language Wikipedia articles as of October 2025, identified via cumulative edit counts.
-Prior research shows that heavily edited entries correlate strongly with controversy, topical salience, and social polarization~\cite{yasseri2012dynamics}.
+We analyzed the 20,000 most-edited English-language Wikipedia articles as of November 2025, identified via cumulative edit counts.
 To ensure that our comparison focused on substantive articles, we excluded all list-style pages as well as titles that were date- or year-like rather than topical.
-Specifically, we removed (a) pages with the title "List of Topic" (e.g., UFC champions) (b) calendar dates (e.g., March 11), (c) standalone years (1000–2099), (d) “Year in Topic” pages (e.g., 2003 in music), (e) “Deaths in Month Year” pages, and (f) standalone month names.
+Specifically, we removed (a) pages with the title “List of Topic” (e.g., List of UFC champions) (b) calendar dates (e.g., March 11), (c) standalone years (1000–2099), (d) “Year in Topic” pages (e.g., 2003 in music), (e) “Deaths in Month Year” pages, and (f) standalone month names.

 For each remaining title, we retrieved the corresponding entries from Wikipedia and Grokipedia, generating URLs of the form \texttt{https://en.wikipedia.org/wiki/<Title>} and \\ \texttt{https://Grokipedia.com/page/<Title>}.